Kshatriyaprithviraj/Covid19-visualization-with-R/README.md

 # Covid-19-visualization-with-R 📈

-Covid-19 data visualization and minimalist implementation of **Linear regression lm** using R programming.😷👀
+Covid-19 data visualization and minimalist implementation of **Linear regression lm** in R programming.😷👀

 # Libraries used ​📚